 View backlog items and parent items owned by other teams

-Your team's product backlog lists only those items whose area path matches those your team has subscribed to.
-For details, see Set team defaults.
+Your team's product backlog lists only those items whose area path matches those assigned to your team.
+For details, see Define area paths and assign to a team.
 However, if you show parents, you'll see the parent epic of the features and backlog items, even if the epic or feature is owned by another team.

 View Epics and child items owned by other teams